royzhao7/app-cpp-hello-webserver/README.md

 ### Using the GUI
 The status bar will contain all actions of the used/loaded extensions, e.g.,
-- Selecting a Conan profile, e.g., for the application or the unit test
+- Selecting a Conan profile, e.g., for the application or the unit test or both
 - Installing dependencies based on the chosen Conan profile
-- Selecting a CMake build kit
-- Selecting a CMake build target, e.g., the application or the unit test along with the build type
-- Running the build
-- Running the application or the unit test
+- Building the application/unit-test or both using Conan (which uses CMake in the background)
+Note: for running the built application/unit-test, the terminal has to be used

 Please check the documentation of the VS Code extensions used for details.